 Glucosamine is the term to know when it comes to joint health.
 Glucosamine is a natural anti-inflammatory, and it helps to restore disaffected joints by rebuilding cartilage.
 Cartilage acts as the pillow between bones to dampen the impact force as dogs go about their important daily activities—you know, like racing up the stairs or fetching frisbees.

-Holistic Treatments For Hip Dysplasia
+Holistic Support For Hip and Joint

 - Proper nutrition – As mentioned above, nutritious meals are a key ingredient to the holistic approach.